 Project managers can search for available resources for an upcoming project and determine who is and is not booked.
 In this way the capacity report supports resource managers in securing resources.

 By providing data on your team’s work efforts, the capacity report makes it easy to request additional resources when needed or to estimate future hiring needs.
 At a glance, you can see which of your team members are available and make sure you’re making the most of your resources.

 It makes sense to check the capacity report frequently because it’s common for users to underestimate how much work is needed for a project (see next section).
 It can be a challenge to keep a project on time and on budget without demanding overtime from staff.

 Viewing resource capacity requires the View Team Plans permission for the teams to which the resources belong.

-The capacity report is available for Server and is coming for Cloud in Fall 2020.
+The capacity report is available for Server and Data Center and is coming for Cloud.

 Learn to estimate time accurately and overcome the planning fallacy